brunosj/thfradio/README.md

 ## Technologies

-The site is a [Next.js](https://nextjs.org/) project deployed on [Vercel](https://vercel.com/).
+The site is an App Router [Next.js](https://nextjs.org/) project deployed on [Vercel](https://vercel.com/).
 Data is sourced from [Strapi](https://strapi.io/) and styling is done with [Tailwind CSS](https://tailwindcss.com).
-It is a bilingual site (English and German), using <code>next-i18next</code> to handle localizations and translations.
+It is a bilingual site (English and German), using <code>next-intl</code> to handle localizations and translations.

 ## Installation

 1. Use the git CLI to close the repo

 ```
-gh repo clone brunosj/thfradio-nextjs
+gh repo clone brunosj/thfradio
 ```

 2. Install dependencies